Blog

 On the ethical importance of recognising the lived realities of interpreters and translators: My letter to Baroness Jean Coussins, the Honorary President of the Chartered Institute of Linguists

-By Fardous Bahbouh, PhD researcher specialising in equality and political economy Dear Baroness Coussins, Thank you for your previous correspondence in response to my concerns about the poor pay and working conditions of public service interpreters.
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Dear Baroness Coussins, Thank you for your previous correspondence in response to my concerns about the poor pay and working conditions of public service interpreters.
 I was honoured to receive your replies at the time.
-I write today with a heavy heart.
-While I…
+I…

 What Is the Real Cost of Outsourcing?
 My Letter to the House of Lords Public Services Committee

-By Fardous Bahbouh, PhD researcher specialising in equality and political economy Dear Baroness Morris, I am truly grateful to you and the members of the Public Services Committee for your recent report on interpreting services in the courts.
-Your inquiry came at a critical time for justice—for interpreters and court users alike.
-The report’s conclusion—that…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Dear Baroness Morris, I am truly grateful to you and the members of the Public Services Committee for your recent report on interpreting services in the courts.
+Your inquiry came at a critical time for justice—for…

 Talent Pipelines or Precarity Pipelines?
 Setting the Narrative Straight on the UK Language Industry

-By Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion Like many, I was saddened to read about the closure of the Modern Languages department at Cardiff University.
-This represents a lost opportunity for global understanding, cross-cultural communication, economic development, and the continuous progress of humanity.
-However, I was deeply concerned by the letter from…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Like many, I was saddened to read about the closure of the Modern Languages department at Cardiff University.
+This represents a lost opportunity for global understanding, cross-cultural communication, economic development, and the continuous progress of humanity.…

 The Night I Confronted Diane Abbott About Silencing Syrians’ Voices

-By: Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion On 15 September 2017, I attended the Diversity in Media Awards at the Waldorf Hilton.
-My teacher at the London College of Communication, Vivienne Francis, had been nominated for an award, and I was there to celebrate her incredible achievement.
-Among the attendees were many…
+By: Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry On 15 September 2017, I attended the Diversity in Media Awards at the Waldorf Hilton.
+My teacher at the London College of Communication, Vivienne Francis, had been nominated for an award, and I was there to…

 Equitable Distribution of Risks, Responsibilities and Rewards Could Be the Solution to Court Interpreting

-By: Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion In a recent article, economist Mariana Mazzucato argues that achieving good economic growth in the UK requires getting public-private partnerships right by ensuring fair sharing of both risks and rewards.
-Mazzucato highlights the historical problem in the UK, where public-private partnerships often lead to the…
+By: Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry In a recent article, economist Mariana Mazzucato argues that achieving good economic growth in the UK requires getting public-private partnerships right by ensuring fair sharing of both risks and rewards.
+Mazzucato highlights the historical problem in…

 Labour Minister of State for Courts and Legal Services Insist on Allowing ‘the Market’ to determine Interpreters Fees, Ignoring Evidence from the House of Lords Inquiry

-By Fardous Bahbouh, Equality, Diversity and Inclusion researcher, specialised in the UK outsourced public service interpreting.
-The Minister of State for Courts and Legal Services, Sarah Sackman, spoke at the House of Lords on Wednesday.
-Instead of acknowledging the inquiry’s published evidence, the minister shamelessly reiterated false statements based on clearly flawed data.
-She even…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry The Minister of State for Courts and Legal Services, Sarah Sackman, spoke at the House of Lords on Wednesday.
+Instead of acknowledging the inquiry’s published evidence, the minister shamelessly reiterated false statements based on clearly flawed…

 Before Setting New Year’s Resolutions: Beware the Trap of CPD for Precarious Workers (AKA Freelancers)

-Fardous Bahbouh, PhD researcher in equality and political economy As the festive season approaches, a time meant to be joyful can often feel like a storm of financial stress, social anxiety, and forced cheerfulness.
-For freelancers, especially those in exploitive sectors like the outsourced public service interpreting, this time of year brings additional pressures.
-Family…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry As the festive season approaches, a time meant to be joyful can often feel like a storm of financial stress, social anxiety, and forced cheerfulness.
+For freelancers, especially those in exploitive sectors like the outsourced public…

 Professionalism vs Indentured Labour

-I just had a difficult conversation with the gentleman who cleans our windows.
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry I just had a difficult conversation with the gentleman who cleans our windows.
 He was quite unreasonable, but I managed to stay firm and calm.
-Usually, he cleans windows for several buildings on our street in one go.
-He charges me £11 for about half an hour’s work—just the exteriors.
-I told him our needs…
+Usually, he cleans windows for several buildings on our street in…

 4 Ethical Reasons Why the UK Should Not ‘Import’ Court Interpreters from Abroad